DylanJamesRamsden/DylanJamesRamsden/README.md

 ✨ Hi fellow Keyboard Smashers, I am Dylan James Ramsden ✨

-I am a junior game developer, who graduated with a BCIS in Game Design and Development in 2020.
+I am a junior gameplay programmer, who graduated with a BCIS in Game Design and Development in 2020.
 I am currently doing freelance gameplay programming for a studio in Cape Town, South Africa as well as work for Validate Oxford University in the UK.

 My interests include gameplay systems (my favorite so far being a building system I recently did for an up and coming game) and creating more engaging and interesting interactions between the player and the game world they find themselves in.